 Losing someone important to us can be emotionally devastating – whether it’s a partner, family member or friend.
-Grief can bring up lots of different, complicated emotions and can sometimes affect our physical health.
+Grief can bring up lots of different, complicated emotions and can sometimes affect our mental health, physical health or both’.

 These organisations have specialised services that could help you cope with bereavement: